Program Overview

 All forms and program details for the current year may be found on MassDEP's SRF Application and Forms webpage.

 Applicants must file an online Project Evaluation Form (PEF) during the SRF Annual Project Solicitation period (mid-May to end-July).
-Before filling out the PEF, each applicant should determine if they will be filling out a Clean Water PEF or a Drinking Water PEF.
-If the project covers only drinking water utilities, the applicant should submit the Drinking Water PEF.
-Further instructions for submitting the PEF and program specific guidance are provided in the grant program guidance documents
+Further instructions for submitting the PEF and program specific guidance are provided in the grant program guidance documents.

-The highest-ranking proposals will be recommended for funding as indicated on the draft IUP.
-The final grant recipients will be listed in the Final Intended Use Plan.
+The highest-ranking proposals are recommended for funding as indicated on the draft IUP.
+The final grant recipients are listed in the Final Intended Use Plan.